tsipkens/atems/README.md

 ### 1.2 analyze_binary

-Having produced a binary image by any of the `agg.seg*` functions, the `agg.analyze_binary` function is used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, etc..
+Having produced a binary image by any of the above functions, the `agg.analyze_binary` function is used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, etc..
 The function itself takes a binary image, the original image, and the pixel size as inputs, e.g.,

 ```Matlab
 Aggs = agg.analyze_binary(imgs_binary,imgs,pixsize,fname);